Azure/llmops/documentation/git_workflow.md

 6. **Merge to main**:

 Once the pull request (PR) to the `main` branch is manually approved, the release branch is merged into the `main` branch.
-This action triggers the Continuous Delivery (CD) pipeline, which deploys the code to the **prod** environment.
+This action triggers the Continuous Deployment (CD) pipeline, which deploys the code to the **prod** environment.

 ## CI/CD Pipelines

-CI/CD (Continuous Integration/Continuous Delivery) pipelines automate integration, evaluation, and deployment, streamlining workflows, reducing errors, and ensuring efficient delivery of high-quality application to production.
+The CI/CD (Continuous Integration/Continuous Deployment) pipelines automate integration, evaluation, and deployment processes, ensuring efficient delivery of high-quality applications.

 ![Pipelines](../media/git_workflow_pipelines.png)

-The *Pull Request pipeline* runs unit tests and utilize AI-assisted evaluation to validate the changes in the pull request.
-This step ensures that any new code additions or modifications meet the project's quality standards before being integrated into the main codebase.
+**The Pull Request Evaluation Pipeline** begins with unit tests, followed by a code review, and concludes with AI-assisted prompt evaluation to validate code changes before integration.

-In the *Continuous Integration pipeline*, the process starts with the build flow, where the application is built from the source code.
-Following this, an AI-assisted evaluation is conducted to analyze the build for potential issues.
-If the evaluation is successful, the final step is the register flow, which registers the built application and prepares it for deployment.
+**In the Continuous Integration Pipeline**, the process starts with unit tests and code reviews, followed by AI-assisted flow evaluation to identify potential issues.
+The application is then built, and the flow image is registered for deployment.

-The *Continuous Delivery pipeline* has three different configurations one for each environment: **dev**, **qa**, and **prod**.
-In the *dev* option, necessary resources are set up, the latest code is pulled, and the application is deployed to the **dev** environment for initial testing.
-The *qa* alternative provisions resources, retrieves the latest code, and performs an AI-assisted evaluation to ensure the application meets quality standards before deployment to the **qa** environment.
-Finally, the *prod* option deploys the application to the **prod** environment after provisioning resources and updating the code.
-Smoke tests confirm the application's functionality post-deployment.
+**The Continuous Deployment Pipeline** operates across three environments: dev, qa, and prod.
+Provisioning of resources is performed when necessary, and the deployment of the application is executed in the respective environment.

+- **In the dev environment**, the latest code is pulled, and the application is deployed for the development team's testing.

+- **In the qa environment**, the code is retrieved, and AI-assisted evaluations for quality and safety are conducted, followed by integration testing.
+The application is then deployed and made available for User Acceptance Testing (UAT).

+- **In the prod environment**, the same image built in the Continuous Integration Pipeline is deployed, ensuring consistency and reliability.
+Integration testing is conducted, and smoke testing ensures functionality post-deployment.

+This structured approach streamlines workflows, reduces errors, and guarantees the efficient delivery of applications to production.